 Dr. Alexis LaPietra is the current Medical Director of the Emergency Medicine Pain Management Program and the Fellowship Director of the Emergency Medicine Pain Management Fellowship and Emergency Medicine Mental Health and Addiction Medicine Fellowship at St Joseph’s Health in Paterson, NJ.
 She is the founder and creator of the Alternatives to Opioids (ALTO SM) program and the Pain Management and Addiction Medicine Section of the American College of Emergency Physicians.

 In 2016 she received the Emergency Care Innovation of the Year Award from George Washington University Center for Healthcare Innovation and Policy Research as well as the American College of Osteopathic Emergency Physicians Practice Innovation Award.
 The ALTO SM program was awarded the NJBIZ Healthcare Heroes Innovation Award for 2017.
 Dr. LaPietra’s work has been highlighted nationally in The Annals of Emergency Medicine, NPR, NBC, The New York Times, Fox News, MSNBC, and CNN.
-Her work was the basis for the “ALTO in the ED Act,” part of the legislation included in the H.R.6- SUPPORT for Patients and Communities Act signed into law by President Trump in October 2018.
+Her work was the basis for the “ALTO in the ED Act,” part of the legislation included in the H.R.6- SUPPORT for Patients and Communities Act signed into law by President Drumpf in October 2018.